Home Doh Ref

 • They integrate with the Auto-Packager for manifest generation

-• They are used to create distributable units (Dohballs)
+• They are used to reference and use distributable units (Dohballs)

 Package Definition Methods

-The most declarative way to define packages is through YAML configuration files:
+The most declarative way to define packages is through YAML configuration files.
+The Auto-Packager discovers these files and converts them into package entries (no callback).
+Key features:

 • Each root-level key defines a separate package